nerds-with-keyboards/routerino/prerender/README.md

    ```bash
    -e CACHE_MAXAGE=86400  # 24 hour cache
    ```

+   **Note**: Memory caching is temporarily disabled due to ES module compatibility issues with the prerender-memory-cache package.
+The server will still function but without in-memory caching of rendered pages.

 3. **Scaling**: Run multiple instances behind a load balancer for high-traffic sites.